 - Use keystone jacks, patch panels, and RJ45 8P8C connectors for termination

 - Usually contain a rip cord to open the cable jacket, although most of the time you will use a strip tool to achieve concentric ends

-- Are always terminated according to the TIA 568 A or B standard
+- Are always terminated according to the T568A or T568B standard

-- Costs more per foot and requires more expensive shielded connecting hardware in order to work as intended
+- Requires more expensive shielded connecting hardware in order to work as intended

 - Contains shielding in the form of aluminum foil, aluminum braid, or both